In this Article

 - Rules of professional conduct

-Their training depends on the type of company they work for.
-At an insurance company, new investigators will learn to recognize the signs of insurance fraud.
-At a company that specializes in domestic cases, they may be trained on advanced surveillance techniques.
-On-the-job training complements what you’ll learn in private investigator school in Oregon.
+There’s no substitute for experience, and private investigators learn many important skills through on-the-job training.
+This training depends on the type of company a private investigator works for.
+At an insurance company, for instance, new investigators will learn to recognize the signs of insurance fraud.
+At a company that specializes in domestic or personal cases, they may be trained on advanced surveillance techniques.